create a stunning reading experience

 I also like to incorporate a different font for quotes.
 I just think it helps make them stand out from the rest of the text, giving the reader a visual distinction between your words, and the words of someone you are quoting.

-Personally, since I use a sans-serif font for everything else, I’ve decided that any quotes would use a serif font.
-My serif font of choice is Georgia.
+Historically I’ve used a sans-serif font for all paragraph and headline text and for any quotes I would use a serif font.
+My go-to serif font of choice is usually Georgia.
 Not just because there is a song written after it, I simply just love the way it reads!

 Finding the right font